davidclement/flask/README.md

 - `python tests.py`

 ## logging
-- logs to `hw.log` -- b/c of some flask magic that I'm not yet aware of, flask is logging some stuff at INFO to the log that's redundant.
+- logs to `hw.log` -- because of some flask magic that I'm not yet aware of, flask is logging some stuff at INFO to the log that's redundant.
 Since the instructions called for a DEBUG message, I'm leaving the redundancy for now.